 There are the top five items you need for snowboarding:

 - Snowboard Pants

-There are a lot of accessories out there, but you’ll probably want to add a helmet, goggles, gloves, socks, and some Merino wool baselayers to this list.
+There are a lot of accessories out there, but you’ll probably want to add a snowboard helmet, goggles, gloves, socks, some Merino wool base layers, and maybe even a backpack to this list.